julianvollmer/node-websockets/doc/upgrade.md

 * `options`, Object, Contains options (e.g. for headers), Optional.
 * `callback`, Function, Contains callback on request validation, Optional.

 This function has to be executed in a server upgrade callback.
 It will parse and validate all incoming upgrade requests and will send a upgrade or error response to the client.
-If a handshake went successful it will call the supplied callback with passing an `Error`, `Socket` instance and synced settings (e.g. from both side supported extensions.
+If a handshake went successful it will call the supplied callback with passing an `Error` and synced settings (e.g. from both side supported extensions).